trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 Large mammals were relatively rare in zoos, for a long time being reserved for the domain of state gifts.
 The history of the animal trade probably began with sailors, captains, and travelling merchants.
 From about the end of the 18th century, these travellers purchased animals at bargain prices from non-European areas and brought them home to sell when they returned to the ports of Western and Southern Europe.
 Since small animals were easier to transport, it was predominantly these that arrived in Europe.
 Among them were parrots and other birds, as well as various species of guenons and monkeys.
 Common cargo also included smaller predators, and mammals that had been captured young and were accustomed to humans.
 The care of these animals was not particularly demanding, meaning the travelers could look after them during their time off on ship journeys, which often lasted several months.
 This form of trade inevitably resulted in the procurement of only a limited range of species, and for the most part involved only individual animals.[^4]

 No one knows how many animals died on the long sea voyages, how many were slaughtered or — when they could no longer be cared for — thrown overboard.
 However, it is fair to assume that growing demand and profitability led to an increased interest in preserving and caring for the animal commodity.
 Stables sprang up in ports where the incoming animals could be sold, early examples of which were to be found in London and Amsterdam.
 For the directors of Europe’s newly established zoos, these two cities became essential for the acquisition of animals.
-Moreover, after 1870, the _Vente publique_ of the Societe Royale d'Anvers in Antwerp became a regular annual event.
+Moreover, after 1870, the _Vente publique_ of the Societe Royale d’Anvers in Antwerp became a regular annual event.
 Many directors travelled to the fair, which involved two days of animal auctions, in order to obtain animals for their zoos.[^5]

 ## Colonialism as a Precondition

 The fact that these port sales and auctions were always full and that state gifts were on the rise had a lot to do with European colonial expansion.
-The exhibition of significant numbers of non-European wild animals in newly established zoos was inextricably linked to European expansion and imperialism. **Colonialism's violent foundations and military infrastructures were necessary preconditions for the bargain purchases, the hunting of animals, their transportation to Europe, and their subsequent exhibition.** It was often the colonial officials themselves who hunted animals in order to give them as gifts.
+The exhibition of significant numbers of non-European wild animals in newly established zoos was inextricably linked to European expansion and imperialism. **Colonialism’s violent foundations and military infrastructures were necessary preconditions for the bargain purchases, the hunting of animals, their transportation to Europe, and their subsequent exhibition.** It was often the colonial officials themselves who hunted animals in order to give them as gifts.
 This is illustrated by the example of the lion that the governor of German East Africa, Hermann v.
 Wissmann, donated to Berlin Zoo in 1896.

 <figure>